Autonomous Quantum Error Correction of Spin-Oscillator Hybrid Qubits

 \section{Abstract}

-We propose a novel measurement‑free scheme for stabilizing a spin-oscillator hybrid qubit via autonomous quantum error correction.
-The engineered Lindbladian renders the code space into an attractive steady-state subspace, realized by coupling the storage mode to a rapidly cooled bath through a controlled beam‑splitter and spin-dependent displacement interactions.
-The continuous variable-discrete variable hybrid approach to autonomous quantum error correction preserves the hardware efficiency of conventional dissipation engineering while simplifying the required system-bath coupling.
-The construction is compatible with simple logical gates and leverages primitives already demonstrated in experimental platforms, such as trapped‑ion systems, suggesting a practical route to hardware‑efficient, noise-biased logical qubits without repeated syndrome measurements and feedforward.
+We construct an autonomous quantum error-correction protocol for a hybrid qubit that encodes quantum information in spin states and oscillator coherent states.
+The engineered Lindbladian continuously stabilizes the code space as a steady-state subspace, which results in exponential suppression of the logical phase-error rate as the coherent-state amplitude increases.
+Remarkably, our protocol employs a single correlated jump operator to suppress phase noise from both the spin and oscillator systems, reducing dissipation-engineering overhead.
+While exponential phase-noise suppression comes with a linear increase in bit-error rate, we show that concatenating noise-biased hybrid qubits can efficiently suppress both logical errors.
+Even without concatenation, the strongly biased error profile enables metrological applications that preserve quantum Fisher information beyond the standard quantum limit.
+Our construction leverages experimentally demonstrated primitives, such as controlled beam-splitter operations readily realizable in trapped-ion systems, offering a practical route toward hardware-efficient quantum error correction.

-\twocolumngrid Protecting quantum states from decoherence is a quintessential task in the fundamental study of quantum information and its practical application.
-However, preserving quantum information is more challenging than preserving classical information, as coherence should also be preserved~\cite{RevModPhys.82.1155}.
-Quantum error correction (QEC) detects errors by measuring syndromes to identify and correct physical errors~\cite{PhysRevA.52.R2493}.
+\twocolumngrid Protecting quantum states from decoherence is a quintessential task in both the fundamental study of quantum information and its practical applications.
+However, preserving quantum information is more challenging than preserving classical information, as decoherence and measurement itself can easily disturb information encoded in coherence or interference~\cite{RevModPhys.82.1155, RevModPhys.76.1267, nielsen2010quantum}.
+Quantum error correction (QEC) utilizes syndrome measurements to identify physical errors for correction~\cite{PhysRevA.52.R2493, nielsen2010quantum}, without destroying the quantum information encoded in the code space.
 Despite remarkable progress on experimental demonstrations of QEC, for example, reporting the break-even between encoded qubits and physical qubits~\cite{paetznick_demonstration_2024} and a sub-threshold scaling~\cite{putterman_hardware-efficient_2025, acharya_quantum_2025, bluvstein_logical_2024}, realizing a large-scale fault-tolerant quantum computing remains a challenging goal.
-A major technical barrier is that syndrome measurements and decoding require significant resources in both time and the number of physical qubits, which generally induce additional errors in the system~\cite{haffner_quantum_2008, kjaergaard_superconducting_2020, iolius_decoding_2024}.
+A major technical barrier is that syndrome measurements and decoding require significant resources in both time and physical qubits, which generally introduce additional errors in the system~\cite{haffner_quantum_2008, kjaergaard_superconducting_2020, iolius_decoding_2024}.